Pyomo/mpi-sppy/doc/src/properbundles.rst

 In addition to command line options specified in ``mpisppy.utils.config.py`` there are two modules that have most of the support for proper bundles:

-  - ``mpisppy.utils.pickle_bundle.py`` has miscellaneious utilities related to picking and other data processing
+  - ``mpisppy.utils.pickle_bundle.py`` has miscellaneous utilities related to picking and other data processing
   - ``mpisppy.utils.proper_bundler.py`` has wrappers for cylinder programs